Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 but dependency might be better in the opposite direction: messaging may be seen as the highest layer connecting business logic (locnet.cpp) with networking (network.cpp).

+A reconsideration of the current layering implementation (application: Node, messaging: Dispatcher, session: Session) is also necessary because features "connection keepalive" and "Ip autodetection" do not naturally fit into the picture, see the message loop implementation currently in `ProtoBufDispatchingTcpServer::AsyncAcceptHandler()`.

 Interfaces of provided operations should be better separated and checked for proper access rights by different types of consumers (local service, node and client).
 This can be achieved either by exposing different interfaces on different TCP ports or